videojs/video.js/docs/guides/middleware.md

 Middleware are functions that return an object with methods matching those on the `Tech`.
 There are currently a limited set of allowed methods that will be understood by middleware.
 These are: `buffered`, `currentTime`, `setCurrentTime`, `duration`, `seekable`, `played`, `play`, `pause` and `paused`.

+These allowed methods are split into three categories: `getters`, `setters`, and `mediators`.

+### Middleware Setters
+Setters will be called on the `Player` first and run through middleware (from left to right) before calling the method, with its arguments, on the `Tech`.

+### Middleware Getters
+Getters are called on the `Tech` first and are run though middleware (from right to left) before returning the result to the `Player`.

+### Middleware Mediators
-These allowed methods are split into three categories: `getters`, `setters` and `mediators`.
-Setters will be called on the `Player` first and run through middleware(from left to right) before calling the method, with its arguments, on the `Tech`.
-Getters are called on the `Tech` first and are run though middleware(from right to left) before returning the result to the `Player`.
-Mediators are called on the `Player` first, run through middleware from left to right, then called on the `Tech` and the result is returned to the `Player` unchanged, while calling the middleware from right to left.
-For more information, check out the [mediator section](#termination-and-mediators).
+Mediators are called on the `Player` first, run through middleware (from left to right), then called on the `Tech`.
+The result is returned to the `Player` unchanged, while calling the middleware from right to left.
+For more information on mediators, check out the [mediator section](#termination-and-mediators).

 ```
 +----------+                      +----------+